MathSEE-Modeling-Week/Modeling-Week/README.md

 ### 1.1 Predator-Prey Model
 Refer to the first notebook: [Predator-Prey Dynamical System](UQ/predprey.ipynb).
 This contains a description of the model, along with exercises to help you study and understand the system.

-In the third exercise, we will examine the Predator-Prey Model as a UQ problem.
+Later in this course, we will examine the Predator-Prey Model as a UQ problem.

 ## 2 UM-Bridge
 **The purpose of UM-Bridge:** UM-Bridge serves as an interface that enables communication between advanced computational models written in various programming languages.
 UM-Bridge views these models as functions mapping input vectors onto output vectors.
 The models are designed as servers that can connect to clients through HTTP.
 Server and client only exchange input and output data without any further information about each other’s implementation specifics.
 This way concerns stay seperated.
 (For further information read the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html)).

-### 2.1 A simple model
-Now you can test your MC client on a simple model.
-Implement a UM-Bridge server that solves the following function:

-$f(x) = sin(2\pi x)$

-Compare your implementation to the [example solution](UQ/MC_server.ipynb), to make sure your setup is correct.
-### 2.2 Integrate UM-Bridge with Predator-Prey Model
+### 2.1 Integrate UM-Bridge with Predator-Prey Model

-Now that you are familiar with the Predator-Prey Dynamical System, you can write the model as a UM-Bridge server.
-Use the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html) to get to know UM-Bridge and then look at the implementation [here](UQ/predprey_server.ipynb).
+Now that you are familiar with the Predator-Prey Dynamical System, you can write the model as an UM-Bridge server.
+Refer to the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html) for more details, then check the implementation [here](UQ/predprey_server.ipynb).

 When implementing your UM-Bridge server in a jupyter notebook it is necessary to add the following two lines at the very top of the cell: